bagaking/w3glue/README.md

 by the way, The phase you choose at the end will be retained.
-This means that once you have selected a phase, the API after that will call the mux in that phase HTTP is the default of mux, then WS is the default phase when HTTP does not exist, and finally IPC If you using online string to create mux, it must be http
+This means that once you have selected a phase, the API after that will call the mux in that phase
+$HTTP is the default phase of mux, then WS is the default phase when HTTP does not exist, and finally IPC If you using online string to create mux, it must be http